Itzelmariana/UTA-22-M14-MVC-Tech-Blog/README.md

 ## Description

-The purpose of this app is to create a CMS-style blog site that allows publish articles, blog posts and comments
+The purpose of this app is to create a CMS-style blog site that allows publish articles, blog posts and comments.

+Aceptance Criteria:
+- Home page which includes exiting blogs (if any).
+- Navigation links for homepage, dashboard and option

 ## Acceptance Criteria